Step 1

 Address the important points:

-• The presentation of new processes
+• Presentation of the new processes

 • Expert support

-Deployment and implementation 1
+Deployment and Implementation 1

 Step 3